wso2/docs-mi/en/docs/learn/examples/jms-examples/quad-channel-jms-to-jms.md

            To send a message to a JMS queue, you should define the JMS connection URL as the endpoint address (which should be invoked via the <b>Send</b> mediator).
 There are two ways to specify the endpoint URL:
            <ul>
                <li>
-                    Specify the JNDI name of the JMS queue and the connection factory parameters in the JMS connection URL as shown in the exampe.
+                    Specify the JNDI name of the JMS queue and the connection factory parameters in the JMS connection URL as shown in the example.
 Values of connection factory parameters depend on the type of JMS broker.
                </li></br>
                <li>
                     If you have already specified the endpoint's connection factory parameters (for the JMS sender configuration) in the <code>deployment.toml</code> file, the connection URL in the proxy service should be as shown below.
-In this example, the endpoint URL of the proxy service refers the relevant connection factory in the <code>deployment.toml</code> file: </br></br>
+In this example, the endpoint URL of the proxy service refers to the relevant connection factory in the <code>deployment.toml</code> file: </br></br>
                     <b>When the broker is ActiveMQ</b></br>
                     <code>jms:/BEReq?transport.jms.ConnectionFactory=QueueConnectionFactory</code></br></br>
                     <b>When the broker is WSO2 Message Broker</b></br>